Olgavln/Olgavln/README.md

 # Olga Palamarchuk

-I am Olga from Ukraine and I have been doing web development for over a year.
+#### I am Olga from Ukraine and I am doing web development.
 I make high-quality cross-browser and adaptive layout using the BEM methodology.
-It is interesting to try myself in the role of a project manager, as I love teamwork and always aim for a result.
+I am constantly developing and improving my skills.

 ## Skills and Experience